 How do nonprofits receive the donations?

 Ads will not be impacted when you add a fundraiser to your videos and live streams.
 To avoid confusion, Super Chat and Super Stickers aren't available on live streams with Live Chat Donations.
-Creators will not be able to activate Memberships on a live stream with live chat.
+Creators can't host a members-only live chat in combination with the 'Donate' button.

 What if the nonprofit designated to receive my donation becomes ineligible?